weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 - Build a Weaviate vector database.
 - Make a *semantic search* query.
 - Add a *filter* to your query.
-- Use *generative searches* and a large language model (LLM) to transform your search results.
+- Use *retrieval augmented generation* and a large language model (LLM) to transform your search results.

 #### Object vectors